Lumavate-Team/documentation/PROPERTIES.rst

 Theme Color
 ^^^^^^^^^^^

- Color allows studio users to set a color value via a theme color picker.
-The theme color picker will use all the color properties defined within a Component
- Set, including a gradient scale of any properties that are identified as color families.
+ Theme color allows studio users to select from a list of colors that where set through the component set's styleData properties.

  .. code-block:: javascript